va3c/viewer/va3c-viewer-html5/readme.md

 ## Features
 <!-- and benefits -->

 ### File Management

+* AutoCrapdoodle feature
+	* An experiment in playing with files in the cloud
 * Provides fast, simple access to 3D models, objects and HTML files
 * Uses the DOM to provide very deep editing and control access to the imported models.
 * Opens for editing and manipulation